 The 1991 recommendation draws a distinction between international cooperation in developing regulations and cooperation in enforcement, and addresses itself only to the former.
-Although there may be formal distinctions between the two, this study did not find that agencies drew meaningful distinctions between the two areas.
+Although there may be formal distinctions between the two, this study did not findfound that most agencies drew meaningful distinctions between the two areas with international programs are engaged in cooperation in both regulations and enforcement.
 Some of the issues identified, such as the need for reliable mechanisms to share common data, apply equally to cooperation in both regulation and enforcement.
-The new ACUS recommendation on international regulatory cooperation could abandon the distinction between cooperation in regulation and cooperation in enforcement, as relationships between agencies and their foreign counterparts produce a continuum of cooperation that crosses both areas.
+The new ACUS recommendation on international regulatory cooperation could abandonexpand the distinction between cooperation in regulation focus beyond development of regulations and ecooperation inidentify principles that apply both to development of regulations and enforcement practices, as relationships between agencies and their foreign counterparts produce a continuum of cooperation that crosses both areas.

 - 4. When an agency concludes that it has a pronounced interest in cooperation with foreign regulatory bodies, it should consider adopting various modes of cooperation with those agencies, including: - a.
 The establishment of common regulatory agendas; - b.
 The systematic exchange of information about present and proposed foreign regulation; - c.
-Concerted efforts to reduce differences between the agency's rules and those adopted by foreign government regulators where those differences are not justified;
+Concerted efforts to reduce differences between the agency's rules and those adopted by foreign government regulators where those differences are not justified; - d.

-- d.
 The creation of joint technical or working groups to conduct joint research and development and to identify common solutions to regulatory problems (for example, through parallel notices of proposed rulemaking); - e.
 The establishment of joint administrative teams to draft common procedures and enforcement policies; - f.
 The mutual recognition of foreign agency tests, inspections and certifications, to the extent that the American agency is satisfied that foreign regulatory bodies have sufficient expertise and employ comparable standards; and - g.
 The holding of periodic bilateral or multilateral meetings to assess the effectiveness of past cooperative efforts and to chart future ones.